 Unfortunately, Safari is Restricted with Advanced security in the Old MacOS. so there is no chance to Export all user-saved passwords in Safari to CSV or Other file types.
 Find out the Best Possible option to Import or Export Safari Website login to Chrome or Firefox.

 How to Import Password to Chrome from Safari M1 Mac, MacBook

-Either you’ve decided to switch to Chrome from Safari or use Chrome on Windows PC; in both cases importing a password to the Chrome browser from Safari is necessary or you could export safari passwords to csv.
-The process to export Safari website passwords to Chrome is merely easy and will take few minutes; here’s how to do it.
+Either you’ve decided to switch to Chrome from Safari or use Chrome on Windows PC; in both cases importing a password to the Chrome browser from Safari is necessary or you could export safari passwords to CSV.
+The process to export Safari website passwords to Chrome is merely easy and will take a few minutes; here’s how to do it.

 - Go to the Chrome browser app on your Mac.

 - On the top-right screen, click on the three dots menu button.